 Another highlight in this area is visiting the 36 acres in the Bermuda Botanical Gardens.
 Established in 1898, as part of an effort to protect and cultivate native and endemic flora, like the Bermuda palmetto and cedar trees.
 Wander through the exterior grounds through the rose and hibiscus gardens.
 You will also find it is where the locals bring their dogs to walk on the extensive grounds.

-The Royal Naval Dockyard was the UK’s largest naval base in the Atlantic until it went out of use in 1995.
+The West End, often referred to as the Royal Naval Dockyard was the UK’s largest naval base in the Atlantic.
+That was until it went out of use in 1995.
 Today, it’s home to shops like Dockyard Glassworks and the Bermuda Rum Cake Company, Dolphin Quest and Snorkel Park, all a bit too touristy for me.
 The West End is really why everyone comes to Bermuda, it’s where you will find the iconic pink sand beaches.
 And, it didn’t disappoint.

 Horseshoe Bay Beach